-Word came on 28 January 2013 that a well-known band of Indians in northern Alberta was throwing its support behind Idle No More, the Canadian Native protest movement.
-Members of the Lubicon Cree Nation had set up ‘information checkpoints’ on a highway that cut through their traditional land.
+Word came on 28 January 2013 that a well-known band of Cree Natives was throwing its support behind Idle No More, the Canadian Native protest movement.
+Members of the Lubicon Nation had set up ‘information checkpoints’ on a highway that cut through their traditional land in Northern Alberta.

 The protest brought back some vivid memories of a much stronger show of force by the Lubicon in the fall of 1988 when the small band of 500 tried to exert sovereignty over its ancestral territory of 10,000 square kilometers.

-The stand-off — Indians and their supporters on one side, police on the other — became an international news event.
+The stand-off — Natives and their supporters on one side, police on the other — became an international news event.

 People were drawn in, largely because the story had a ‘David & Goliath’ feel to it: A small group of Indians living in near-isolation, fighting to protect their land and livelihood against two formidable opponents: Big Industry and Big Government.

 Make that three.
 Police weighed in on the side of Goliath.
-Police did that so that Canadians would have unrestricted access to valuable oil resources.
+They did that so that Canadians would have unrestricted access to valuable oil resources.

 The protest had shut down all oil and gas activity in the area.
 Not good for Big Business.

-For hundreds of years [read: long before the first European settlers arrived in what is now Canada], the Lubicon lived in the bush in a remote part of north-central Alberta.
+For hundreds of years [read: long before the first European settlers arrived in what is now Canada], the Lubicon lived in the bush in a remote part of North-central Alberta.
 They got few visitors.
-Even the Jehovah’s Witnesses left them alone.

 Massive resource development did not make the Lubicon wealthy.
 Quite the opposite.
-As a result, something else developed on the Lubicon traditional territory: conflict, one that simmers to this day.
+As a result, something else developed on the Lubicon traditional territory: conflict.

 As a reporter with the Canadian Broadcasting Corporation [CBC] covering the Lubicon story in the 1980s, I made some key discoveries of my own — discoveries about treaties, government and the police, the resource industry … and my own industry, the news media.